 - A discipline-related, documented requirement as approved by the department may be substituted for one of the papers, e.g., music recital, exhibit, comprehensive exam, etc.

 All graduate students who are working on their master's project/thesis and have completed all other credit requirements for their degree (not currently enrolled in any other NMU courses) and require access to library and computing resources must remain an "active" student by enrolling in at least one credit each semester of continuous enrollment credit (GD 593, or for those in the Education Specialist program, GD 693) for each consecutive semester until the completion of the project.
 Students failing to register for these credits will not have access to library and computing resources.
 GD 593 (or GD 693) credits may not be used as electives, nor can they be used to replace required courses listed on their plan of study.
-Students must be enrolled in GD 593, GD 693 or another graduate credit during the semester of graduation.
+Students must be enrolled in GD 593 (or GD 693) or another graduate credit during their semester of graduation.

 A student holding a master’s degree may earn a second master’s degree in another curriculum or major.
-With the exception of a Master of Fine Arts in English degree, appropriate courses up to a maximum of ten semester hours may be transferred from the first master’s to the second degree program on the recommendation of the adviser for the second degree.
+With the exception of a Master of Fine Arts in English degree and Education Specialist degree, appropriate courses up to a maximum of ten semester hours may be transferred from the first master’s to the second degree program on the recommendation of the adviser for the second degree.
 These credits must have been earned within the same seven-year time limitation applicable to the first master's degree.
 Students pursuing a second master’s degree must complete a graduate project depending on the program of study, as noted above.
 The project may be (1) a thesis, (2) a graduate research project report, portfolio or exhibit, or (3) two file papers.